 Not Just Hockney is the brainchild of amateur arts enthusiast Colin Neville.
 The monthly exhibition features work from painters, ceramists, textile and jewellery makers.
 Artists involved say the project gives them vital outdoor “gallery” space after harsh economic times have seen many local galleries closing.
 If you can't get down to the screen watch the exhibition here.

-July and August's exhibition - Local People
+January and February's exhibition - Celebrating Local Buildings

 Bradford UNESCO City of Film, David Wilson said: “Some of the artists we are working with are well known but others are not and so we’re delighted to be supporting local creativity.
 The images and photographs of the work are stunning and will no doubt draw some real attention in City Park.”